 RIGHT: After release the bat musters on a branch before flying away into the night.

 In Texas, people who want to pursue wildlife rehabilitation must be licensed by the state.
-Texas also allows for subpermittees working under the guidance of a licensed rehabber.
-And depending upon what types of animals will be cared for, a federal permit may be required as well.
+Texas also allows subpermittees to work under the guidance of a licensed rehabber.
+And depending on the types of animals to be cared for, a federal permit may also be required.

 The requirement for licensing is an important addition since the days when I first discovered wildlife rehabbing.
 There are many reasons to require rehabbers to be licensed and qualified.
-Wildlife rehabilitation–when it is attempted by the underprepared–has the potential be dangerous to both the people involved and the wild animals in need of assistance.
-There are serious diseases and conditions that can be transmitted from animals to humans.
-And inadequate care for orphaned babies can result to the injury or death of the animals that are being tended to.
-Wildlife rehabilitation requires skilled and knowledgeable people to provide safe and adequate care.
+Wildlife rehabilitation–when attempted by the underprepared–can be dangerous to both the people involved and the wild animals in need of assistance.
+There are serious diseases and conditions that can be transmitted from animals to humans, and inadequate care for orphaned babies can result in the injury or death of the animals that are being tended to.
+Wildlife rehabilitation requires skilled, knowledgeable people to provide safe, adequate care.
 Requiring the demonstration of a certain level of competency through licensing is a reasonable thing to do.

 Juvenile Bobcats thriving under the care of a wildlife rehabber

 It takes a special kind of person to be a good wildlife rehabber.
 The practice of wildlife rehabilitation demands a high level of commitment.
-It’s a pursuit that requires a person be called to it, because of the sometime difficult and thankless nature of the work.
-Rehabbers frequently have to keep long and odd hours–their schedules are set by by the needs of the baby animals, not by an alarm clock or calendar.
-Rehabbers must be diligent and detailed oriented.
-Careful records must be kept documenting feedings, weight gain, and growth in order to be sure their charges are progressing as expected.
+It is a pursuit that requires a person to be called to it because of the sometimes difficult and thankless nature of the work.
+Rehabbers frequently have to keep long and odd hours–their schedules are set by the needs of the baby animals, not by an alarm clock or calendar.
+Rehabbers must be diligent and detail-oriented.
+Careful records must be kept documenting feedings, weight gain, and growth to ensure their charges are progressing as expected.

 Caring for baby animals can be expensive as well.
-The needed supplies cost money, and wildlife rehabbers are generally not paid for the work that they do.
-There is no money to be made in wildlife rehabilitation, and efforts of rehabbers are not supported financially by the government at the local, state, or federal level.
+The necessary supplies cost money, and wildlife rehabbers are generally not paid for their work.
+There is no money to be made in wildlife rehabilitation, and rehabbers’ efforts are not financially supported by the government at the local, state, or federal level.
 Volunteer work and donations are how this job gets done.

 Baby Fox Squirrel eyes begin to open at around 6 weeks of age.
 Juvenile squirrels may take formula up until the time they are ready for release, but they can begin the transition to solid food when they are around 7 to 8 weeks old.

-The rewards earned through successful rehabilitations are largely intangible, and even with the most dedicated efforts there are no guarantees.
+The rewards of successful rehabilitation are largely intangible, and even with the most dedicated efforts, there are no guarantees.
 Despite a rehabber’s best efforts, some wild orphan babies simply do not pull through.
 That means there is an emotional aspect to this endeavor in addition to the long list of other challenges.

-Fortunately, strong and healthy wild orphans, that have not been through undue trauma, usually have an excellent chance of making it to their release date.
+Fortunately, strong, healthy wild orphans who have not been subjected to undue trauma usually have an excellent chance of reaching their release date.
 But outcomes can be much more uncertain for animals that enter rehab sick, injured, or even just dehydrated.

 An orphaned baby Fox Squirrel found on a neighborhood sidewalk shortly